RealKinetic/locust_k8s/Blog_part_2.md

       - This is mentioned in Part 1 and is the target host of the endpoint we'll be testing against.

 ** NOTE: Below we will walk through updating these parameters for the specific scenario we'll be running.

+FYI Kubernetes no longer recommends using [Replication Controllers](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/) and instead now recommends [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/) for managing replication.
+You need to ensure that your Kubernetes setup supports `apps/v1beta2` for an apiVersion.
+If Deployments are not yet supported by your Kubernetes setup you can continue to use Replication Controllers.

 #### Master Service